 Welcome to Bees4life Garden Vietnam and Bees4life Garden Germany.

 Bees4life Garden Vietnam is a 1.000 sqm permaculture farm with a camping and barbecue area.

 The core of our farming activities is our herbal and aromatic plants.

-We are happily growing the most important herbs for European cuisine: Italian basil, thyme, parsley, sage, oregano, rosemary, and also lavender and the eye-catching edible nasturtium flower.
-For inquiries, just send us a quick message on the Bees4life Garden Facebook page.
-We are happy to serve you!
+We are happily growing the most important herbs for European cuisine: Italian basil, thyme, parsley, sage, oregano, rosemary, and also lavender, and the eye-catching edible nasturtium flower.

 Currently, we are also taking care of about 100 catimor robusta coffee trees, so you can even taste our homegrown coffee.
 Tuan, our friend, and permaculture mentor from Bui Farm processed and roasted it for us.
 You can read more about his permaculture coffee farming in this article.